Veterinary nurses work in a supportive role carrying out a range of tasks aimed at improving animal health and welfare

 What to expect

 - The job is physically demanding.
-You'll be on your feet for much of the day and may be involved in lifting and restraining animals.
+You'll be on your feet for much of the day and will be involved in lifting and restraining animals.

-- Practice hygiene tasks, including disinfecting kennels and sterilising surgical equipment, is an important and integral part of the role.
+- Practice hygiene tasks, including disinfecting kennels and sterilising surgical equipment, are an important and integral part of the role.

 - As you're required to be hands-on with a range of animals, bites and scratches are a potential risk.

 - You'll play a key role in supporting pet owners in making (sometimes difficult) decisions regarding their animal's care and wellbeing.